-Technical performance is the driver of your website; on it depends the ease with which your visitors will be able to visit and interact with your site: it is therefore a crucial aspect of website optimization.
+Technical performance is the driver of your website; on it depends on the ease with which your visitors will be able to visit and interact with your site: it is, therefore, a crucial aspect of website optimization.

 Complementing SEO, technical optimization also determines performance factors which will influence your site’s Google ranking.